Zilliqa/kaya/ROADMAP.md

 ## Kaya 0.1.0 (by mid-sep)
 * [ ] Signature verification
 * [ ] Built-in support for interpreter API (so users do not need to compile scilla locally)
+    * [ ] Many calls have to be refractored from sync to async
 * [ ] Load wallets into kaya for deterministic testing
 * [ ] CI tools integration
 * [ ] Automated Testing